MetaLoc: Learning to Learn Wireless Localization: Experimental Evaluations

-After witnessing the toy examples in the simulation, we discuss the more comprehensive results of the proposed MetaLoc based on the real data collected in the site surveys.
-For each task, we set the number of points $N=10$, the number of support data $k_{spt}=3$ and the number of query data $k_{qry}=5$.
-During the meta-training stage, the inner learning rate $\alpha$ and the outer learning rate $\beta$ are set to 0.01 and 0.001, respectively.
-In addition, we set the iteration steps of the outer loop to 7500 and the number of gradient descent steps for the inner loop to 5.
-For the meta-test stage, the number of gradient descent steps in the fine-tuning is set to 10.
+For each task in the site surveys, we set the number of points $N=10$, the number of support data $k_{spt}=3$ and the number of query data $k_{qry}=5$.
+A CNN including five convolution layers, pooling layers and a fully connected layer, is considered a neural network architecture that formulates localization as a classification problem.
+The observed CSI fingerprints shown in Fig.~\ref{fig:csi-ff} are taken as input and the location probabilities as the output.
+During the meta-training stage, the step size of the inner loop $\alpha$ and the outer loop $\beta$ are set to 0.01 and 0.001, respectively.
+In addition, we set the number of gradient descent steps for the inner loop to 5.
+We collect data on five days, four of which are used for training tasks (i.e., historical environments), and data collected on the fifth day are used for test tasks (i.e., new environments).